Eslam-Fathi/Eslam-Fathi/README.md

 ### 🤔 I’m looking for help with

-- Integrating AI models to web applications
+- Integrating AI models into Flutter applications
+- Game creation with Flutter

 ### 📫 How to reach me